Safe and seamless travel with #SIAcares

 Use your mobile to control KrisWorld

-If you are on board an A350, B787-10, B777-300ER, or selected A380 aircraft, you can use your mobile as a remote control to browse and play movies, TV shows, or music on your KrisWorld inflight entertainment system.
+You can use your mobile as a remote control to browse and play movies, TV shows, or music on your KrisWorld inflight entertainment system, on board all our aircrafts*.
 Download the SingaporeAir mobile app before your flight and use it to pair your device on board.

 Connect to WiFi